At a Glance

 Carey Run has diverse plant communities.
 The majority of the land is covered by mixed deciduous forest interspersed with Eastern Hemlock groves.
 The sanctuary also holds plantations of white pine and Douglas fir, planted when these species were important timber crops.
 There is a small meadow near the house; a large field and hedgerow combination, along with an old orchard, at the northwest border; and a set of wildlife hedges and grassy meadows in the southwest corner.
 The fields and meadows are mown once annually to maintain good habitat for a diverse assortment of grassland birds as well as for pollinators.

 The many trails at Carey Run guide visitors through each of its habitats.
-See the trail map at the link at left.
+See the trail map at the link in the At a Glance section of this webpage.
 The Old Braddock Road, which runs along the Sanctuary’s southern border, has significant historical importance as the route created by General Braddock’s troops during the French and Indian War in the mid-1700s.
-Interpretive signage marks the nature trail that parallels the historic road; the placards present a unique interweaving of the military history of the war, the natural history of the land, and the use of the land and its resources by the indigenous Native Americans.
-The trail and its signage were created by T.C.
+Interpretive signage marks a nature trail that parallels the historic road; the placards present a unique interweaving of the military history of the war, the natural history of the land, and the use of the land and its resources by the indigenous Native Americans.
+The trail and its signage were created by local resident T.C.
 Hager as an Eagle Scout project.

 Carey Run occasionally hosts large gatherings, including an annual youth nature camp organized by MOS member Chuck Hager.
 The sanctuary also hosts annual work days each spring, and periodic blitzes by teams of naturalists who perform biological surveys of the flora and fauna.
 If you wish to participate in a workday or a bioblitz, please contact the Sanctuary Committee Chair (sanctuary@mdbirds.org).

 The Carey Run farmhouse is available from spring through fall for overnight stays by MOS members or by organized groups engaging in natural history projects.
 The house has a modernized kitchen, three bedrooms with bunk beds, and a small parlor, and is heated with two wood stoves.
 Advance reservations are necessary.
-If you are an MOS member or project leader and wish to stay at the house, see https://mdbirds.org/conservation/refuges-sanctuaries/carey-run/ for more details.
+If you are an MOS member or project leader and wish to stay at the house, see the MOS website for details and to submit a reservation request.

 For further reading on Carey Run MOS Sanctuary, see a selected list of published articles.